-The BPA ELL program uses the internationally recognized WIDA language test which helps level students so that classroom teachers can accommodate and modify effectively.
+The GEMS US ELL program uses the internationally recognized WIDA language test which helps level students so that classroom teachers can accommodate and modify effectively.
 The WIDA also allows the ELL department to track student progress in language acquisition.
 We strive to offer targeted and personalize language instruction based on individual student needs.

 At GEMS US we support gifted, able and talented students through differentiation within the classroom.
 We also have an after school program, by invitation only, to support and challenge these students outside of the classroom.

 GEMS US currently has a learning support team to address a variety of learning needs.
 Our team is made up of 3 SEN teachers, 2 ELL teachers, 2 interventionists and 1 teaching assistant.